 U.N.
 Adopts Japan-Led Nuke Abolition Resolution

 New York, Dec.
-6 (Jiji Press)--The U.N.
-General Assembly at a plenary meeting Monday adopted a Japan-led resolution calling for the abolition of nuclear weapons for the 29th consecutive year.
+7 (Jiji Press)--The U.N.
+General Assembly adopted on Wednesday a Japan-led resolution calling for the abolition of nuclear weapons for the 29th consecutive year.

 [Copyright The Jiji Press, Ltd.]